cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 In 2013, Apple announced it's 7th major version of the iPhone OS, iOS 7, that completely strips away the Skeuomorphic Design Language for a more Flat and Flashy Design Philosophy, with other manufacturers following on the trend.

 Flat Design became the norm, providing clear, simple and efficient design to designers and app developers.
 It was a breathe of fresh air in general, and everything that came out using a skeuomorphic visual style at the time was considered out of date.
-Apple followed for MacOS X on 2014 by incorporating flat design elements from iOS 7.
-Starting by removing years of skeuomorphic design elements across both operating systems, and then by
+Apple followed for MacOS X on 2014 by incorporating flat design elements from iOS 7 to the desktop, starting by removing years of skeuomorphic design elements across both operating systems.

 That is until the 2017 when Microsoft revived the movement announcing the Fluent Design System focusing on five key principles; Light, Depth, Motion, Material and Scale.
 But at the time, it was only an evolution of Microsoft's flat design that was also pushed by the release of their mixed-reality headset, Hololens.
 Interacting in space has to feel 3D, and flat design was just not made for that.